Ojito Wilderness – Beauty in the High Desert

 We love hiking and exploring places like the Ojito Wilderness.
 We also realize that we share this space with others.
 Unfortunately, some people lack respect for the gift of nature and the freedom to participate in various activities.

-When stopping to take a picture of the pond off Cabezon Road, we found piles of shotgun shells.
+When we stopped to take a picture of the pond off Cabezon Road, we found piles of shotgun shells.
+While target shooting is allowed in this area, leaving trash behind is not.

 If you are in the Albuquerque area, we recommend visiting the Ojito Wilderness.
 Be sure to plan your trip, giving yourself plenty of time to explore.